B-UMMI/proBait/README.md

 - [minimap2](https://github.com/lh3/minimap2)
 - [MMseqs2](https://github.com/soedinglab/MMseqs2)

 These dependencies are not installed automatically.
-Please install them in the environemnt you are working on.
+Please install them in the environment you are working on.

 ## Usage